INTRODUCTION

 CONCLUSION

 Grapefruit is a nutritious fruit, loaded with vitamin C, antioxidants and essential fibre that promotes immune health, digestion, skin vitality and heart function.
 Its ability to reduce inflammation, support weight loss and enhance metabolism makes it an excellent choice for maintaining overall health and wellbeing.
-Additionally, its hydrating properties and role in promoting gut health further contribute to long-term health and wellbeing.
-Whether eaten fresh, blended, or added to meals, grapefruit provides a delicious and refreshing way to boost long-term health and wellbeing.
+Additionally, its hydrating properties and role in promoting gut health further contribute to long-term physical health and mental wellbeing.
+Whether eaten fresh, blended or added to meals, grapefruit provides a delicious and refreshing way to boost long-term health and wellbeing.